Scarzard/RTS_Balancing/docs/README.md

 You should make every encounter and battle feel unique in a way that can be memorable for the player.
 Maybe one opponent can have a build order optimized in getting map control early in the game so they establish a superior economy than the player, so they would be ovwerwhelmed by a huge army.
 Perhaps another can have a build order that's suited for fast-paced games where the AI rushes the players base early on and tries to win via early and successful skirmishes.

-A great example of this concept is portayed in the game Civilization's single player modes, where the leaders all have their own uniqueness.
+A great example of this concept is portayed in the game Civilization's single player modes, where the leaders all have their own uniqueness, therefore, you have to develop a strategy for that single leader.
+And probably the same strategy won't work against another foe.

-### Good AI is predictable
+### AI needs to be predictable

 Halo's Tech Lead, Chris Butcher said:
 > "*The goal is not to create something that is unpredictable. wha you want is AI that is consistent so that the player can give certain inputs.
 The player can do things and expect the AI will react in a certain way.*"